 Teaching consumers the value and importance of financial planning is never simplistic.
 Most don’t recognize the value of hiring a professional to help them make wise investment decisions or a simple budget.
 Yet, to grow your business, you must be able to capture leads or individuals who are ready and willing to work with you.
-To do so, it’s essential to effectively market to potential clients.
+To do so, it’s essential to effectively market to potential clients using innovative marketing tips for Fee-Only Financial Advisors.

 To help you, consider these innovative marketing tips for fee-only financial advisors.
 Utilize as many methods as possible to reach your ideal client.